Robert Charles Browne: Early life

 Robert Charles Browne was born on October 31, 1952, in Coushatta, Louisiana, the youngest of nine children.
-His family ran a dairy farm, and his father, Ronald, later became a deputy sheriff in the Red River Parish Sheriff's Office.
+His family ran a dairy farm; and his father, Ronald, later became a deputy sheriff in the Red River Parish Sheriff's Office.
 The family had a history of depression via his mother Buela's side, as his maternal grandfather had drowned himself in a cistern by weighing a chain around his neck.
 Despite this tragic event, the local townsfolk considered the Brownes to be a good family who greatly cared about all of their children.

-While Browne was considered an intelligent child who was skilled in math, he had average grades at school, was considered a loner and was known for his short temper.
-Later on, dropped out of the Coushatta High School shortly before his 17th birthday to join the Army.
-During his service, he did two tours in Vietnam and one in South Korea before being dishonorably discharged in 1976 for drug abuse.
-After returning to Louisiana, Browne would find work in various businesses around Louisiana, Texas, and Colorado, ranging from delivering flowers to working as a clerk at a Kwik-Stop.
-He married on five different occasions, with each wife being petite and slim, all of whom he later divorced.
-Browne had one child from his second marriage to a Vietnamese woman, a boy named Thomas.
-When questioned, the latter three wives would claim that he would become physically abusive over the slightest mistake or would act irrationally, even saying to his fifth wife that he hated women and cops.
+While Browne was considered an intelligent child who was skilled in math, he had average grades at school, was considered a loner, and was known for his short temper.
+He dropped out of the Coushatta High School shortly before his 17th birthday to join the Army.
+During his service, he did two tours in Vietnam and one in South Korea; he was dishonorably discharged in 1976 for drug abuse.
+After returning to Louisiana, Browne found work in various businesses in Louisiana, Texas, and Colorado, including delivering flowers and working as a clerk at a Kwik-Stop.
+He married five times, each wife was petite and slim, and every marriage ended in divorce.
+Browne had one child from his second marriage, to a Vietnamese woman, a boy named Thomas.
+When asked, the latter three wives said that he would become physically abusive over the slightest mistake and would act irrationally; his fifth wife claimed that he had said he hated women and cops.

-Browne's criminal record prior to his murder convictions was relatively unremarkable, including a conviction for car theft in Louisiana, a 1981 arrest warrant for stealing a church bell, and a 1986 conviction for stealing a pickup truck.
-However, there were also multiple police reports that linked him to various drug charges, burglaries, arsons and even incidents of animal cruelty.
+Browne's criminal record before his murder convictions included a conviction for car theft in Louisiana, a 1981 arrest warrant for stealing a church bell, and a 1986 conviction for stealing a pickup truck.
+There were also police reports that linked him to drug charges, burglaries, arsons, and incidents of animal cruelty.